-There is only one final TOE configuration, which has to be tested (see Section 3.2.1).
+There is only one final TOE configuration, which has to be tested.
 Nevertheless, the developer also provides an additional modification including SSH access for a minor set of testing.

 7.1.
 TOE Test Configuration

 All developer tests in the context of the evaluation have been conducted using multiple TOE samples in two different configurations: